Doing Business in Mexico; Mexican Business Culture and What is the Culture of Mexico? [4-mins read]

 So what is the culture of Mexico?
 Like any culture, capturing it in one article is hard.
 But here are some keywords:

 - Don’t think you’re automatically part of the in-group.

 - Avoid conflicts and build relationships.

-If you want to know more about how to do business in Mexico, don’t hesitate to get in touch with me.
+If you want to know more about doing business in Mexico, don’t hesitate to get in touch with us.

-Fill in the form below, or call or Whatsapp me directly.
+Fill in the form below, or call Whatsapp directly.

 Book Chris Smit as a Speaker